kristopolous/skype-search/README.md

  * The search terms are a boolean OR

 <blockquote>
-Note: Only the first *ONE THOUSAND* results; to try to save your browser from locking up due to some bad query.
+Note: Only the first 1,000 results are shown to try to save your browser from locking up due to some bad query.
 </blockquote>

 # Installation